By Shannon Boklaschuk

 In addition to students from a variety of academic backgrounds, Walker said the certificate will be of interest to professionals working in government or in consulting roles or to people who are interested in architecture.

 “The certificate is a way for people who are working to upskill, if they’re already working as a planner or if they’re interested in going in that direction,” he said.

-The new Certificate in Urban Design is one of 16 diverse certificate programs currently offered in the College of Arts and Science, ranging from water science and computing to politics and law, criminology and addictions, global studies and much more.
+The new Certificate in Urban Design is one of more than 30 diverse certificate programs currently offered in the College of Arts and Science, ranging from water science and computing to politics and law, criminology and addictions, global studies and much more.
 Visit the certificates webpage for more information.